-The Weimaraner’s training should be a lifelong commitment to ensure that he does not attempt to assert himself as the pack leader, and if he smells any form of hesitation or weakness from his master he will challenge him as he sees fit.
+The Weimaraner’s training should be a lifelong commitment to ensure he does not attempt to assert himself as the pack leader, and if he smells any form of hesitation or weakness from his master he will challenge him as he sees fit.
 For this reason, he needs to be placed into a home that has both experience in training dogs and a family that will be consistently assertive.
 Do not let this put you off him though, because if you crack his training you will be unmeasurably rewarded.

-The Vizsla, on average, enjoys one more year than the Weimaraner, but both of these breeds are generally healthy dogs, but like any pooch, they suffer with select health problems.
+The Vizsla, on average, enjoys one more year than the Weimaraner, but both of these breeds are generally healthy dogs, but like any pooch, they suffer from select health problems.
 Both the Vizsla and the Weimaraner are required, by their respective national breed clubs, to be tested for the following health concerns:

-Hip Dysplasia – this is characterized by the abnormal formation of the hip joint, which eventually causes the joint socket to wear down and can be quite painful and arthritic in later life.
+This is characterized by the abnormal formation of the hip joint, which eventually causes the joint socket to wear down and can be quite painful and arthritic in later life.

-Eye Conditions – common concerns are Progressive Retinal Atrophy and entropion to name a few, but left unchecked they can lead to severe discomfort and blindness.
+Common eye conditions are Progressive Retinal Atrophy and entropion to name a few, but left unchecked they can lead to severe discomfort and blindness.

 The Vizsla will eat around 3 cups of food every day, and the Weimaraner, being slightly bigger, will eat around 3 ½ cups of food a day.
 Of course, this will be entirely dependent on his size and energy.
-Be sure to feed them a high quality kibble that provides them with their nutritional needs, and because they are muscular and energetic dogs they will require a kibble that provides them with at least a 25% protein content.
+Be sure to feed them high-quality kibble that provides them with their nutritional needs, and because they are muscular and energetic dogs they will require a kibble that provides them with at least a 25% protein content.

-Both breeds are known to suffer from bloat, so feed them at least 2 separate meals and do not feed them too close to exercise, and be sure to learn about bloat and the symptoms to look out for, because it is a serious condition that requires immediate Veterinarian attention.
+Both breeds are known to suffer from bloat, so feed them at least two separate meals and do not feed them too close to exercise, and be sure to learn about bloat and the symptoms to look out for, because it is a serious condition that requires immediate Veterinarian attention.

 Thankfully both the Vizsla and the Weimaraner have relatively simple grooming needs, as they both only require a good brush once a week and a bath every 6 to 8 weeks, which is great news considering most of your time will be spent exercising them!
-You won’t need to spend too much time deshedding them because their coats are relatively short.
+You won’t need to spend too much time de-shedding them because their coats are relatively short.

-Because of their large ears it is important to thoroughly check these at least once a week, and their common eye concerns also command weekly eye checks.
+Because of their large ears, it is important to thoroughly check these at least once a week, and their common eye concerns also command weekly eye checks.
 But as long as their ears and eyes are clean and you cannot see any visible changes, there shouldn’t be anything to worry about.

 The Vizsla and the Weimaraner also share the same price tag, with a puppy from a reputable breeder starting from $1,200.
 If you are seeking a pup from a particular hunting bloodline or an award-winning lineage, then you can expect to pay much more towards the $2,000 price tag.
-As with any pooch, it is important to work with a reputable breeder who not only breeds healthy parents, but one who can provide you with health certificates.
+As with any pooch, it is important to work with a reputable breeder who not only breeds healthy parents but one who can provide you with health certificates.

-Alternatively, if you would like to consider adopting either of these pooches, then take a look at the Vizsla Club of America website, where they list regional rescue contact details, and the Weimaraner Rescue Club of America who list all of the dedicated rescue homes state by state.
+Alternatively, if you would like to consider adopting either of these pooches, then take a look at the Vizsla Club of America website, where they list regional rescue contact details, and the Weimaraner Rescue Club of America who lists all of the dedicated rescue homes state by state.

 The Vizsla and the Weimaraner are more similar than they are different, which is why many families struggle to choose between the two breeds.
-When comparing the Vizsla vs. the Weimaraner, you should now have a better idea which breed would be better suited to you and your lifestyle.
-Both equally loving, loyal and sweet pooches, who just want as many walkies and cuddles as possible.
+When comparing the Vizsla vs. the Weimaraner, you should now have a better idea of which breed would be better suited to you and your lifestyle.
+Both equally loving, loyal, and sweet pooches, who just want as many walkies and cuddles as possible.